ledzeppelin/ledzeppelin.github.io/fonts/MISC.md

-full variable weight notofonts from https://notofonts.github.io/#syriac check periodically if there's fixes to issues as well as any new releases
+download and install unhinted variable weight notofonts from https://notofonts.github.io/#syriac check periodically if there's fixes to issues as well as any new releases

 hosting fonts locally until they're available on googlefonts